fetchai/agents-aea/docs/connection.md

 - The `receive` coroutine is continuously called by the AEA framework.
 It either returns `None` or an envelope.
 The `receive` coroutine must implement the logic of data being received by the agent, and if necessary, its translation into a relevant protocol.

-When developing your own connection you might benefit from inspecting the `fetchai/http_server:0.18.0` and `fetchai/http_client:0.19.0` connections to gain more familiarity and inspiration.
-These connections are for interfacing with http clients and servers respectively.
+The framework provides a demo `stub` connection which implements an I/O reader and writer to send and receive messages between the agent and a local file.
+To gain inspiration and become familiar with the structure of connection packages, you may find it useful to check out `fetchai/stub:0.18.0`, `fetchai/http_server:0.18.0` or `fetchai/http_client:0.19.0` connections.
+The latter two connections are for external clients to connect with an agent, and for the agent to connect with external servers, respectively.

 ### Configuration options